Limits on the Evolutionary Rates of Biological Traits: Rate limits for arbitrary evolutionary dynamics

 \section{Rate limits for arbitrary evolutionary dynamics}

-In this Appendix I prove Eq.~(2) in the main text and I show that the variance in the rate growth of a population equals the classical Fisher information of the probability distribution of the population.
+I prove Eqs.~(1) and~(2) in the main text.
+I also show that the variance in the growth rate of a population equals the classical Fisher information of the frequency distribution of the population.